Finite Population Identification and Design-Based Sensitivity Analysis: Noncompliance

 \begin{Bassumption}[Exact balance] (i) $\overline{U}_{z=1} = \overline{U}_{z=0}$, (ii) $\overline{T}_1(a) = \overline{T}_0(a)$, and (iii) $\overline{\beta}_1(a) = \overline{\beta}_0(a)$. \end{Bassumption}

 Part (i) says that $Y_i(0)$ is balanced across the instrument-on and instrument-off groups.
 This is an instrument exogeneity assumption, with respect to the potential outcomes.
-It is analogous to $Z \indep Y(0)$ in the infinite population version.
+It is analogous to $Z \indep Y(0)$ in an infinite population analysis.
 Part (ii) says that the proportion of always takers is the same in the instrument-on and instrument-off groups.
 It is also an instrument exogeneity assumption.
 It is often called ``unconfounded types'', because it is about the relationship between the instrument and the potential treatment variables.
-It is analogous to $Z \indep (X(1), X(0))$ in the infinite population version.
+It is analogous to $Z \indep (X(1), X(0))$ in an infinite population analysis.
 Finally, part (iii) says that the average treatment effect for always takers is the same in the instrument-on and instrument-off groups.
-In the infinite population version of the analysis, this kind of mean balance condition would hold if $Z \indep (Y(0), Y(1), X(0), X(1))$.
+In an infinite population analysis, this kind of mean balance condition would hold if $Z \indep (Y(0), Y(1), X(0), X(1))$.

 \begin{proposition} Suppose \ref{assump:noDefiers} (no defiers), \ref{assump:relevance} (relevance), and \ref{assump:IVexactBalance} (exact balance) hold.
 Then $\frac{\overline{Y}_{z=1} - \overline{Y}_{z=0}}{\overline{X}_{z=1} - \overline{X}_{z=0}} = \overline{\beta}_1(c)$. \end{proposition}